wxGlade/wxGlade/sphinx/wxbasics.rst

 With wxWidgets / wxPython and similar toolkits, usually controls are not placed at pixel positions on their windows, but the layout of a window is managed by *sizers*.
  - There are *horizontal box sizers*, *vertical box sizers* and *grid sizers*.
  - The *box sizers* may have a label and a box around them.
 In that case they're called *static box sizers*.
+ - There are also variants of the *box sizers*, called *wrap sizers*.
+   These will wrap around if there's not enough space for it's children.
  - Each sizer and contained sizer items can be fixed size or grow to fill the available space, e.g. when the window is resized.
  - Typically in a main window or frame the sizer makes the contents fill the available space, while dialogs will be sized to the minimum required space.

 Sizer Examples
 ==============

 .. |vertical| image:: images/vertical.png